WarlightProgramming/cslbot/COMMANDS.md

 the game's template and as such their odds of playing on the same template again will be reduced.
 Declines will still count as losses, though.

+#### REMATCH HORIZON

-**REMATCH HORIZON**: Number of (most recent) games from which opponents/allies will be excluded from new matches.
+Number of (most recent) games from which opponents/allies will be excluded from new matches.

 *Possible Args*: "1", "10", "15", "ALL"